K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

       ```

 ##### <a name="44"/>4.4.
 On-Demand Release Development Guide
-Since the service must be distributed through Bosh release, it must be written according to the Bosh release development method.Bosch release consists of scripts related to packages and jobs.
+Since the service must be deployed through the Bosh release, it must be written according to the Bosh release development method.
+Bosh release consists of scripts related to packages and jobs.

 1. On-Demand Release Basic Configuration